peterhinch/micropython-async/TUTORIAL.md

 ## 5.3 A complete example: aremote.py

+This may be found in the nec_ir directory.
 This demo provides a complete device driver example: a receiver/decoder for an infra red remote controller.
-It runs on the Pyboard and assumes a remote running the NEC protocol such as [this one](https://www.adafruit.com/products/389) connected to Pyboard pin X3 with a chip such as [this](https://www.adafruit.com/products/157).
+It runs on the Pyboard and ESP8266 and assumes a remote running the NEC protocol such as [this one](https://www.adafruit.com/products/389).
+Use a chip such as [this](https://www.adafruit.com/products/157).
+If using the Pyboard connect it to pin X3.
+On the ESP use pin 13.

 A pin interrupt records the time of a state change (in us) and sets an event, passing the time when the first state change occurred.
 A coro waits on the